7 Helpful Tips On Diabetic Foot Care

 How Do I Take Care Of Corns And Calluses?

 Do not cut corns and calluses.
 Razor blades, corn plasters, corn, and callus removers are all out of bounds for diabetics as these can harm the skin and lead to an infection.
-Instead, speak to your doctor about the best way to tackle the problem.
+Instead, speak to your doctor about the ways to remove calluses and corns.
 If the doctor recommends pumice stone to smooth the corns and calluses, do so after a bath when the area is soft.
 Rub gently, in one direction, to avoid tearing the skin.9

 Adequate care for the feet goes a long way in preventing diabetes-related complications.
 Stay active, stay alert.
 And always wear the right footwear.